pangeo-forge/noaa-oisst-avhrr-feedstock/README.md

-# terraclimate-feedstock
+# noaa-oisst-avhrr-feedstock

-A pangeo-smithy repository for the terraclimate dataset.
+A pangeo-smithy repository for the NOAA OISST AVHRR dataset.

 ## Notes